o19s/elasticsearch-learning-to-rank/README.md

 # Elasticsearch Learning to Rank Plugin

 This plugin marries the power of the Elasticsearch Query DSL with Ranklib, a popular learning to rank framework.
 It includes a scripting service for ranklib models & query for learning to rank in Elasticsearch using [Ranklib](https://sourceforge.net/p/lemur/wiki/RankLib/).
+See [blog post](http://opensourceconnections.com/blog/2017/02/14/elasticsearch-learning-to-rank/).

 ## Installation